weecology/NeonTreeEvaluation/README.md

 Evaluation images are included in this repo under /evaluation folder.
 Annotation files (.xml) are included in this repo under /annotations/

-For the larger annotated training tiles, as well as unannotated  training tiles for additional sites, see zenodo [archive]()

 Mantainer: Ben Weinstein - University of Florida.

 # How do I evaluate against the benchmark?